inivekin/abosa/abosa.typ

 from my jagged disposition,
 but is bridging errors older
 than this inane overfitting
-planning of these mass solvations, cycles sneak in retrokitting from my frequent repedation.
+planning of these mass solvations.
+Cycles sneak in retrokitting
+from my frequent repedation.
 ```]